 The functions of the department should be listed in this section.
-These functions should be consistent with the Allocation of Business Rules for the Department.
+These functions should be consistent with the Government of Mizoram (Allocation of Business) Rules, 2014 for the Department.
 Unless they change, they cannot be changed in the RFD.
 This section is supposed to reflect the legal / administrative reality as it exists, and not a wish list.